qcoro/qcoro/docs/reference/coro/task.md

 ## `then()` continuation

+!!! note "This feature is available since QCoro 0.5.0"

 Sometimes it's not possible to `co_await` a coroutine, for example when calling a coroutine from a reimplementation of a virtual function from a 3rd party library, where we cannot change the signature of that function to be a coroutine (e.g. a reimplementation of `QAbstractItemModel::data()`).